 How do I properly dispose of confidential information?
 Dispose of all material containing confidential information (such as tests, papers, class rosters) by shredding or by placing them in a receptacle intended for the collection of material to be disposed of in a secure manner. » to top

 Whom should I contact with questions or concerns?
-Direct general questions to the Office of Institutional Compliance, the vice president for student affairs, or the registrar, as appropriate.
+Direct general questions to the University Compliance Services, the vice president for student affairs, or the registrar, as appropriate.
 Send comments or suggestions to the registrar's office.